jotson/1gam-jan2013/README.md

 Updated HUD graphic.
 Bug fixes.
 Tweaked fuel collection rate.

 Added sound effect for completely mining an asteroid.
 Added bonus points with particles.

+## January 17, 2013

+Learned about shaders today.
+Hacked together a bloom effect from code on the Love2D forum and got it working with Zoetrope.
+I made a small change to the Zoetrope library to get get it working but I don't know if the bug is with my code or with the library.

+After all that, I ended up turning the bloom effect off because my son thought the unbloomed version looked better.
+I left all the code in though.
+To turn it on just uncomment the setEffect() line in main.lua.